 - We will provide members of your scheme with information about the default investment approach.

 Governance of our full fund range

 Our expert fund governance team closely monitors all our investment funds to ensure we only offer high quality funds.
 If any aren’t performing as we’d expect, or if we feel they no longer offer value for money, we place them on a watch list – and remove them if they don’t improve.

 Independent governance committee for added peace of mind

-Unlike some other pension schemes, Company Pension is overseen by an independent governance committee (IGC).
+Unlike some other pension schemes, our workplace pension is overseen by an independent governance committee (IGC).
 Chaired by Law Debenture’s Inder Dhingra, the IGC’s role is to ensure our scheme offers excellent value for money for all scheme members.